Phillip-Duncan/Barracuda/README.md

 outputstack: stack storing the "outputs" of applied operations or stores for future use.
 Operations from the opstack apply directly to the outputstack.
 I.e. to perform multiplication of two variables, first load these into the output stack and then apply the OPCODE (0x3CE) in the opstack.

+### Optional

+user_space: if implemented via memory allocation/copy, allows users to use memory in the form of arrays.
+Some form of user_space should always be allocated for environment variables (if used) regardless, the "user" part of the user_space is the extension of the user_space past the environment variables to the maximum size of the number and sizes of allocated arrays by the user in their program code.

 ## Written Examples

 A = 2, B = 3, C = 4